 Work samples

-On a Plane, 3 Parts
+• On A Plane, 3 Parts

 This is a true story.
-Usually when I take a psychedelic, I write about my experience after the fact but with this one, I’m pretty sure I wrote the whole thing on the plane during the acid trip.
+Usually when I take a psychedelic, I write about my experience after the fact, but with this one, I’m pretty sure I wrote the whole thing on the plane during the acid trip.
 Observing, eavesdropping, and furtively scribbling every thought down in my notebook.
 I was flying from San Jose back to Baltimore to visit my family for Christmas and had a layover in Houston.
 I remember I was too anxious to try to smuggle an acid tab past airport security so I took it during my Uber ride to the airport, hoping it would kick in right as I boarded the flight, and lo and behold, it did.

 I want to take a moment to apologize to my parents, who I know will read this.
 I don’t actually think your marriage has no loving spark, I know how much you care for each other and I now see that love and partnership is a lot more nuanced than I perceived at age 20-24(?) when I wrote this.